 Your peers are one day going to be your colleagues and the faculty will help you through difficulties that you may face.
 If you need a mentor, a letter of recommendation, or advice on career moves, the faculty is who you turn to.
 Medical school is tough and your superiors know it.
 They want you to succeed and help you achieve your goals.
 Take advantage of this great opportunity to get to know accomplished individuals from the field and keep in touch with them after you’ve left.

-As for your peers, those relationships are incredibly important.
+As for your peers, those relationships and being involved are incredibly important.
 They make your time at med school more bearable and help keep you sane through long nights of studying.
 As a medical professional you have to be personable and empathetic.
 If your future employers see that you’ve made good connections during your time at med school, they know you have the social skills that come with the job.